-- Call the local wildlife agency if there is a dead or injured animal to report.
+- Call the local wildlife agency if there is a dead animal to report.
 In BC, call the Conservation Officer Service at 1.877.952.7277

 NOTE: This information was obtained from the Wildlife Collision Prevention Program.
 For further information, visit their website.

 Policymakers and wildlife managers: For more information and mortality data, click here.
 This link provides recommendations for reducing animal vehicle collisions such as intelligent warning systems; roadside vegetation management, brush management; and mineral licks.